Getting Published in Joint Force Quarterly:

 Who decides which papers to publish?

-Joint Force Quarterly has space to publish about half the papers that are received each week, hence the selection criteria are rigorous.
+Joint Force Quarterly has space to publish about 20% of the papers that are received each week, hence the selection criteria are rigorous.
 Many submissions are rejected without being sent for review.

 Figures for recent years are shown in the table below: